- Overview

 Day 2

-*Please have in mind that Poienari citadel will be closed until the end of 2023 due to some infrastructure works
+*Please have in mind that Poienari citadel is currently closed due to some infrastructure works

 Day 3